 The POW/MIA flag is a reminder for Americans to never forget our Prisoners of War (POW) and those Missing in Action (MIA).
 Prisoners of War are individuals - whether military personnel or civilians - who are captured and imprisoned by the enemy during times of war.
 The status of life for those who are MIA have not yet been confirmed.
 According to the Defense POW/MIA Accounting Agency, over 83,000 Americans who fought in wars since World War II are still missing.

-On November 18,1997 President Clinton signed into law the 1998 Defense Authorization Act.
+On November 18,1997 the 1998 Defense Authorization Act was signed into law.
 A section of that act required that the POW/MIA flag be flown from Military Installations, National Cemeteries, V.A.
 Medical Centers and many other Federal Buildings.

 You can order your POW/MIA from Flags USA.
 Click here to shop for POW/MIA flags.